MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ---
 title: Monitor performance of models deployed to production
 titleSuffix: Azure Machine Learning
-description: Monitor the performance of models deployed to production in Azure Machine Learning
+description: See how to monitor models that you deploy to production in Azure Machine Learning.
+Find out how to use out-of-box, advanced, and custom monitoring.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: mlops